 During this 15-minute delay, the homeowner receives zero updates.
 Their basement continues to flood.
 Given the silence, they assume the message was lost or ignored, and they call a competitor.
 By the time your on-call technician finally wakes up, calls the homeowner back, and gets the truck loaded, the competitor's van is already pulling into the driveway.

 Modern, hardened front doors bypass this manual relay.
 They utilize intelligent, multi-channel escalation protocols.
 The moment an emergency intake is completed, the system simultaneously pages the entire on-call rotation, pushing critical job data instantly, and securing the confirmation without human-in-the-loop delays.
-We have documented the financial delta of this approach in our case study results.
+The financial delta shows up in the gap between after-hours calls received and actual dispatch tickets created.

 Signal 4: The Void of Post-Call Follow-Up